Updated on August 3, 2022

 It’s never pleasant to wake up in the morning to discover red, itchy spots on your body.
-Even worse, after some examination to find out what bit you, you discover it was bed bugs.
+But when you discover what bit you was a bed bug, panic sets in.
+These nasty little critters used to be pretty rare, but now you can be exposed to them almost anywhere.

 Related: 9 Different Types of Bug Bites